Unity Pond

-Unity Pond (Lake Winnecook) is the largest lake in Waldo County, Maine.
+Lake Winnecook (Unity Pond) is the largest lake in Waldo County, Maine.
 It is within the towns of Unity, Burnham, and Troy.
 The main tributaries are Meadow Brook, Bithers Brook, and Carlton Stream.
 The sole outflow is Twenty-Five Mile Stream, via a wetlands to the southwest of the lake, which in turn feeds into the Sebasticook River.
 The lake is surrounded by almost 300 residences, of which slightly more than half are seasonal.
 It is also used for boating, fishing, camping, and swimming.
 Kanokolus Beach on the southwest shore and Burnham Town Beach are both open to the public.